johnwoodill/NonlinearTemp/README.md

 Overview
 --------
-NonlinearTemp calculates nonlinear temperature distributions using an integrated sine technique.
+`nonlineartempr` calculates nonlinear temperature distributions using an integrated sine technique.
 Degree days define time above a specified temperature threshold (e.g. degree days above 30C) and time in each degree define time within a specified temperature threshold (e.g. time in 30C).

 -   `degree_days()`: calculates degree days within a specified thresholds
 -   `degree_time()`: calculates time in each degree at one degree intervals within a specified thresholds.